By Emma Marshall and Nick Warburton

 2 days in Lyon: Lyon airport to the city

 You can catch the Rhône Express into the city from the airport.
-This costs 28.30 euros for adults over 25 and 24 euros for young adults (12 years to 25 years).
 The journey takes around 30 minutes.

 It takes you into the city’s main train station.
-From here, you can pick up trams, buses or the metro to your final destination, or catch a cab.
+From here, you can pick up trams, buses or metro lines to your final destination, or catch a cab.

-If you’d prefer to take a cab directly from the airport to your hotel, click here.
+If you’d prefer to take a cab directly from the airport to your hotel, rather than rely on public transportation, click here.

 2 days in Lyon: Where to stay in Lyon